 Urban Representations

-The Interest Group has operated via casual and more goal-oriented exchanges during and between the biennial conferences of the EAHN.
-We have experimented with a number of activities, offering an informal, workshop-like venue for brief discussions of what participants are working on within our shared rubric, and assembling short, thematically clustered presentations, ideally framing questions that invite participants to reflect on intersections with their own research.
-The meetings have also served as a venue for invited introductions to representations of the cities in which we have met, have offered opportunities to maintain an awareness of important new projects and publications within our ambit, and to propose and develop collaborative projects – from conference sessions and joint publications to virtual shared urban image archives.
+The Interest Group has operated via casual and more goal-oriented exchanges during and between the biennial conferences of the EAHN and the Associazione Italiana di Storia Urbana (AISU).
+We have experimented with several activities, offering an informal, workshop-like venue for brief discussions of what participants are working on within our shared rubric, and assembling short, thematically clustered presentations, ideally framing questions that invite participants to reflect on intersections with their own research.
+The meetings have also served as a venue for invited introductions to representations of the cities in which we have met, have offered opportunities to maintain an awareness of important new projects and publications within our ambit, and to propose and develop collaborative projects – from conference sessions and joint publications to virtual urban image archives.

 Group coordinators: